-^{} Other payables that are not financial liabilities (refund liabilities recognised under IFRS 15 - €1,128 thousand) are not included.
-Trade payables also include EUR 3,165 thousand of trade payables that have been factored by suppliers in a supply chain financing arrangement because they are considered to have a similar nature and function to other trade payables.
+^{} Other payables that are not financial liabilities (refund liabilities recognised under IFRS 15 - EUR 1,128 thousand) are not included.
+Trade payables also include EUR 3,165 thousand of trade payables that have been factored by suppliers in a supplier finance arrangement because they are considered to have a similar nature and function to other trade payables.